Gnarus-G/rested/README.md

 # rested
-Language/Interpreter for defining and running requests to an http server.
+Language/Interpreter for easily defining and running requests to an http server.

 # Why?
 To easily test apis during development, and the Postman experience is slow.
 As someone who edits text files professionally, it seems natural to have a DSL for this usecase as well.
 It's a much better workflow to use curl commands in shell scripts than clicking around a GUI.